Fabien Beckers on the future of AI in medical imaging

 And we thought that was a very important legal need and either a problem we need to work on, and so after that we went and enabled and meant with the products for cardiac acoustical case it can tackle the hardest problem in medical imaging we play build a platform they okay be address for everything else after that and that’s what we built.
 And now we really truly believe that with our conversation with position and they’re in the couple of hundred fish.
-We have offices today that really did there’s a potential for medical imaging and healthcare team moves to the web and to the cloud like any other industries.
+We have offices today that really did there’s a potential for AI in medical imaging and healthcare team moves to the web and to the cloud like any other industries.

-After is hope to play a last part in really helping the transition to happen while respecting all the needed health system has and all the constrain.
+After is hope to play the last part in really helping the transition to happen while respecting all the needed health system has and all the constrain.
 They have from the medical device or regulatory standpoint.

-Harry Glorikian: As a cloud-based system, how have you designed the or are imagining the business model from a use case perspective, and how do you think about charging for a software product like this.
+Harry Glorikian: As a cloud-based system, how have you designed or are imagining the business model from a use case perspective, and how do you think about charging for a software product like this.

 Fabien Beckers: Yes, that’s a great question, so at the moment the way we’re as any again we take you learning from other industries here, and is right here that sass and account base are being adopted by other industry successfully and we’ll be using sass a subscription.
 I think in healthcare you have a slight variation because in some ways they are sometimes large multi-year budgets, and we can do that and be more very color Catholics expenditures.
 But from other hospitals that tend to have more not OPEX.
 We also flexible to enable that as well, and one of the value of a web-based system is not just doing the same at their ease to do before better you also the new possible that it didn’t have in the past.

 For example, like today if you have a local system to upgrade every six months every year.
-Now we upgrade with two weeks he was very hard to connect and share and interact with other physician, outside medical imaging or outside institution.
+Now we upgrade with two weeks he was very hard to connect and share and interact with other physician, outside AI for medical imaging or outside institution.
 Now with the web-based platform it’s easy to do so and you have computer all the data it can be leveraged as well so he opens new avenues that could not be possible that are really critical for a health system, or for helping patient and doctors.
 So that’s why I think it’s a subscription fits potentially better.
 It’s a lower burden on the hospitals it can tie that to their P&L. While we’re using a cost increase of artillery and get a better accuracy across.